LibrariesHacked/libraries-at-home/src/pages/data.md

 ### ONS data

-Library authorities in the UK were listed with the use of data from the Office for National Statistics (ONS).
+Library authorities in the UK were listed with the use of open data from the Office for National Statistics (ONS).

 | Dataset name | Licence | Attribution |
 | ------------ | ------- | ----------- |